QCentroid/qcentroid-docs/docs/platform/browse-problems.md

 The **Problems** section shows all the Use Cases currently available on the platform.

-You can access this section from the navigation menu on the right.
+You can access this section from the navigation menu on the left side.

 ![Platform navigation menu](../images/platform-menu-problems.png)